 We then proceed into a flashback as they proceed to fight the Parademons, but it ended up causing some problems since the monstrous minions that were defeated ended up falling out of the sky and onto the streets, thus putting the civilians in danger.

 While she observes the aerial chaos, Lois tells Perry about the creatures dropping onto the ground before she manages to save Jimmy from a falling Parademon.
-Despite the lethal plummet and crash-landing, they’re able to get up and threaten the citizens.
+Despite their lethal plummets and crash-landings, they’re able to get up and threaten the citizens.

 Fortunately, they get crushed by the fallen debris as Lois picks up their gun and starts firing back at the opposing beings.
 Several Parademons hear the shots from above as they proceed to swoop down towards her as Jimmy is able to take their pictures.
 Lois fires back, but there proves to be too many for her to engage as she and Olsen find themselves surrounded.